The Georgetown AirFest will not be held in 2015 due to maintenance work at the Georgetown Municipal Airport.

-Come out to the Georgetown Airport for the fifth annual Georgetown Airfest on November 8, 2014 from noon to 5 p.m.
+The fifth annual Georgetown Airfest was held on November 8, 2014 from noon to 5 p.m.
 The Georgetown Municipal Airport is in Georgetown, Texas, located 25 miles north of Austin on Interstate 35.

 For the first time in Georgetown, see the Ford Tri-Motor, a 1929 metal aircraft known as the “Tin Goose” that was the first mass-produced airliner.
 Book rides in the Ford Tri-Motor owned by the EAA at the Georgetown Municipal Airport November 6 – 9.

 Get up close to WW II-era warbirds like the P-51 Mustang “Pecos Bill” fighter plane, the Douglas R4D Skytrain, and the C-47 Southern Cross, an Army version of a DC-3.
 Also featured is Georgetown’s own warbird, the 1945 Devil Dog B-25 bomber.
 Climb inside and tour the R4D, C-47, or B-25 for a small fee.